 Image by Dimitris Vetsikas from Pixabay

-Milan, the second-largest city in Italy, is the culinary capital.
-Although Italian staples such as pizza and pasta are on every menu, Milan is also home to various cuisines worldwide.
+Milan, the second-largest city in Italy, is a culinary capital.
+Although Italian staples such as pizza and pasta are on every menu, Milan is also home to various cuisines from all over the world.
 The ingredients for these dishes come from the many markets that line the streets of this beautiful city.
-Milan is one of the historical places to visit in Italy.

 Conclusion

-From Venice’s seaside beauty to Rome’s history and culture, Italy has something for everyone.
-It does not matter what time of year you visit; there is always something to do in this beautiful country.
-For more details about the best places to visit in Italy, follow the Journey Index.
+Finally, From the seaside beauty of Venice to the history and culture of Rome, Italy has something for everyone.
+It does not matter what time of year you visit, and there is always something to do in this beautiful country.
+For more details about travel, follow Journey Index.